DMCarnahan/NanoChemGPT/CITATION.md

 ## Contributing to Citations

-If you publish work using NanoChemGPT, please:
+When publishing work using NanoChemGPT:

-1. **Notify us**: Send an email with your publication details
+1. **Notification (optional)**: An email with publication details may be sent
 2. **Share results**: Consider contributing evaluation results back to the project
-3. **Provide feedback**: Help us improve the system for future research
+3. **Feedback (optional)**: Feedback can help improve the system for future research

 ## License and Usage Rights